 Why do people love the “Pour Over Coffee” so much?

-The pour-over coffee was an instant hit in the world because it allowed the brewer actually to take control of the whole coffee-making process.
-Unlike using a coffee-making machine, which first prompts pre-set instructions to be given and then brews the coffee, this manual way of handling the brewing process is much better and a controlled one.
+The pour-over coffee was an instant hit in the world because it allowed the brewer to take control of the whole coffee-making process.
+Unlike a coffee-making machine, which first prompts pre-set instructions to be given and then brews the coffee, this manual way of handling the brewing process is much better and more controlled.

 And since it depends on the brewers to take care of the water “pouring over,” they can take their sweet time to let the small quantities of water seep through the coffee granules, extracting all their flavor, rich aroma, and bold undertones present in the coffee granules.